-Saint Georges Channel is located between the eastern tip of New
+Saint Georges Channel is located between the eastern coast of East New

 Britain and the west coast of New Ireland southward to Cape Saint George.
 Also known as "St. Georges Channel".
 Located inside is Rakanda Island.
 Today spans East New Britain Province and New Ireland Province in Papua New Guinea (PNG).